nylas-samples/nylas-hacktoberfest-2023/code-samples/grant/node/update-grants/readme.md

 ## Output

 ?
-Please select an Gmail account to update: (Use arrow keys) ❯ johndoe@gmail.com john.doe@gmail.com johndoe@outlook.com
+Please select a Gmail account to update: (Use arrow keys)

+❯ johndoe@gmail.com

+john.doe@gmail.com

+johndoe@outlook.com

 ?
-Scopes: (Press <space> to select, <a> to toggle all, <i> to invert selection, and <enter> to proceed) ❯◯ Gmail ReadOnly
+Scopes: (Press <space> to select, <a> to toggle all, <i> to invert selection, and <enter> to proceed)

+❯◯ Gmail ReadOnly

 ◯ Gmail Send

 ◯ Gmail Modify

 ◯ Calendar

 ◯ Contacts

     ❯ Grant updated successfully!